 To learn more about the University of Alabama you can visit the school’s website at ua.edu

 Oregon is a state known for its natural beauty, its strong lumber and fishing industries and its commitment to eco-friendliness among other things.
 The state is also home to almost 100 different higher education institutions, from community colleges to prestigious private and public four-year colleges and universities, which all together offer educational offerings to suit any student, no matter what their academic interests.
 Although all of these schools are excellent in their own way here is a little about five of the best colleges in Oregon:

 Best Colleges in Oregon – Oregon State University (OSU) – This prestigious co-ed university was founded in 1856 and is located in Corvallis, Oregon.
-The school is especially well known for its research opportunities offered to students at all levels – OSU’s programs in nuclear engineering, ecology, forestry, public health, biochemistry, zoology, oceanography, food sciences, and pharmacy technology are all consistently ranked amongst the best in the nation.
+The school is especially well known for its research opportunities offered to students at all levels and to engage in social media events like Twestival.
+OSU’s programs in nuclear engineering, ecology, forestry, public health, biochemistry, zoology, oceanography, food sciences, and pharmacy technology are all consistently ranked amongst the best in the nation.